Is the stomach flu making its rounds in your home? Here’s how to guard your kids against the stomach flu (and what to do if they catch it).

 This bug moves fast.

 To keep yourself and your kids from contracting it as well, sanitize your home.
-Now is the time you can go crazy with bleach.
+Now is the time you can go crazy with bleach and cleaning supplies.
 Clean common culprits like:

 - The toilet, sink and tub